-The material terms of the Amended 2002 Plan are summarized below.
-This summary does not purport to be a complete description of the Amended 2002 Plan and is qualified in its entirety by reference to the full text of the Amended 2002 Plan, a copy of which is attached as Annex 1 to this proxy statement.
+The material terms of the 2002 Plan are summarized below.
+This summary does not purport to be a complete description of the 2002 Plan and is qualified in its entirety by reference to the full text of the 2002 Plan, a copy of which (before giving effect to the proposed amendment) is attached as Annex A to this proxy statement.